~ CONNECTING WITH PEOPLE AND ARTIFACTS ~

 The HMS Gambia Association consider HMS Achilles a 'cousin' ship and both

-served within the Royal New Zealand Navy during the course of their maritime
+Achilles and Gambiaserved within the Royal New Zealand Navy during the course of their maritime

 lifetimes.